 Select this option and enter all relevant information in the fields provided.
 Plan name and Plan period are required fields.
 In the section Plan meta data you can add existing Brands, Products and Markets that you wish to tag all the entries in this plan with.
 Press the button Create plan in the bottom of the screen to finalize your plan.

 If you choose to copy an existing plan, first select the plan that you want to copy in the select box drop down.
 You then also have an option to select a specific version of that plan to create your new plan from.
 Select a new start date for the plan, all media entries will be moved as many days forward as your new start date differs from the original plan start date.
 Edit and enter all other relevant information in the fields provided and press the button Copy plan in the bottom of the screen to finalize your plan.

 All data entry in Mediatool is done from the Sheet View.

 The Sheet View functions like an excel document with three ways to add data.

 1. Add Data Manually

 Get started by inputting data into the cells.
 Each entry must have a name, a start date, and an end date.
 Make sure that the dates entered fall within the same period as the plan dates.
-You have the option to tag each entry with the brand, product, event, or market it belongs to.
+You have the option to tag each entry with the tags added to the current media type.
 Doing this will make it easier to filter and create custom plans, dashboards, and reports.

 2. Multiple Inserts